3.

 Figure 15 shows some designs of axial and side branches.
 In the case of Figure 15b, the jet engine axial beveled branch that allows for more optimal pressure distribution of the first stage of compressor.
 The maximum engine power (air consumption) is during takeoff, and therefore the angle α approximately corresponds to the pitch angle during takeoff.
 More details on this issue, including the calculation of the optimal deflection angle α, are given in [Mattingly et al., 2002, p.
 424].

-Baranches of axial stages
+Branches of axial stages

-15: Baranches of axial stages
+15: Branches of axial stages

 (a) axial inlet (e.g. combustion turbine inlet); (b) jet engine inlet; (c) axial outlet (e.g. axial fan outlet); (d) side branches (e.g. axial compressor side branches). α [°] deflection angle.